-Bromo is located in the Bromo Tengger Semeru National Park in east Java, about 4 hours south of Surabaya or 1.5 hours south-west of Probolinggo.
-There are countless tour companies offering one day or overnight Bromo tours from either city but if you’re travelling independently get yourself to Probolinggo by bus from Surabaya or Banyuwangi if you’re coming from Bali by ferry.
+Bromo is located in the Bromo Tengger Semeru National Park in east Java, about 4 hours south of Surabaya or 1.5 hours south-west of Probolinggo, and is accessed via the village of Cemoro Lawang.
+There are countless tour companies offering one day or overnight Bromo tours from Surabaya or Probolinggo, but if you’re travelling independently, first get yourself to Probolinggo by bus from Surabaya or Banyuwangi if you’re coming from Bali by ferry.

-Access to Mount Bromo is via the village of Cemoro Lawang which can be reached by public minibus, ojek or private transport from Probolinggo, all of which you can arrange at the Probolinggo bus station.
+From Probolinggo, the village of Cemoro Lawang can be reached by public minibus, ojek or private transport, all of which you can arrange at the Probolinggo bus station.
 Minibuses depart throughout the day when the driver has enough passengers and cost 30.000-50.000Rp depending on the number of passengers.
-If you prefer private transport, there are always plenty of drivers touting for business just outside the bus station.
-Be sure to haggle hard.
+If you prefer private transport, there are always plenty of drivers touting for business just outside the bus station, but be sure to haggle hard.
 As a guideline, a reasonable price for an ojek to Cemoro is 75.000-150.000Rp or 450.000-550.000Rp for a jeep.

-For the return trip to Probolinggo, angkots depart at 9:00AM daily from the roundabout just down the hill from the entry gate and cost similar to the inbound journey.
-If the bus isn’t full the driver may charge extra to make the trip worth his while.
+For the return trip to Probolinggo, angkots depart Cemoro Lawang at 9:00AM daily from the roundabout just down the hill from the entry gate, and cost similar to the inbound journey.
+If the bus isn’t full, the driver may charge extra to make the trip worth his while.

 Entrance fees to the park are payable at the main gate at Cemoro Lawang and cost 200.000Rp weekdays or 320.000Rp on weekends and holidays for foreigners.
 Indonesians pay 10.000Rp any day.
 You’ll also be hit with an additional fee if you intend taking your own car or scooter into the park.
 Jeeps can be easily arranged on arrival and cost around 350.000-450.000Rp.
 They can take up to 6 passengers so try to get a group together to split the costs.
 If you’re on a tour, be sure to ask if the entry fee and jeep hire is included in the price before booking.